Universality for free fermions and the local Weyl law for semiclassical Schr\"odinger operators: Appendix

-\paragraph{Point processes on $\R^n$.} Let us recall that a (simple) point process is a random measure of the form $\Xi = \sum_{\lambda \in \Lambda} \boldsymbol\delta_{\lambda} $ where $\Lambda\subset \R^n$ is a countable set with no accumulation points.
+Let us recall that a (simple) point process is a random measure of the form $\Xi = \sum_{\lambda \in \Lambda} \boldsymbol\delta_{\lambda} $ where $\Lambda\subset \R^n$ is a countable set with no accumulation points.
 We refer to \cite[Section 2]{Johansson06} for the construction of such random measures.
 The law of a point process is usually characterized by its Laplace functional:

 We define the correlation functions $\big( R_k \big)_{k=1}^{+\infty}$ of the point process $\Xi$ through its Laplace functional by

 when this expansion makes sense.
 For instance, if $\Xi = \sum_{j=1}^N \boldsymbol\delta_{x_j} $ and $\{x_1,\dots, x_N\}$ has a (symmetric) joint probability density function $\P_N$, then we verify that the correlation functions of $\Xi$ are given by the marginals for $k\in\N$,